Columbine effect: In popular culture

 Indie pop band Foster the People’s 2010 Grammy nominated hit single “Pumped Up Kicks” was partly inspired by the Columbine shooting.
 The music is cheery and upbeat, but the lyrics are written from the perspective of a teen shooter who tells potential victims they’d “better run, better run, faster than my bullet.”
 Lead singer Mark Foster was bullied growing up, and wanted a song that explored the increasing connection between youth violence and mental illness.
 In a review, Jeffery Berg of Frontier Psychiatrist wrote, "I was so engrossed with the cheery melody of its chorus that it took me a few listens to discover that the lyrics suggest dark, Columbine revenge."
 Bassist Cubbie Fink’s cousin survived the massacre, and Fink supported her during the aftermath.
 In an interview, Fink said of his cousin's experience: “She was actually in the library when everything went down, so I actually flew out to be with her the day after it happened and experienced the trauma surrounding it and saw how affected she was by it.
 She is as close as a sister, so obviously, it affected me deeply.
 So to be able to have a song to create a platform to talk about this stuff has been good for us.”

+Commissioned by the Alpha Iota Chapter of Kappa Kappa Psi at the University of Colorado Boulder on behalf of the Columbine High School Band, American composer Frank Ticheli wrote wind ensemble piece "An American Elegy" in memory of those lost in the shooting.
+Ticheli also composed "Columbine High School Alma Mater", the school's alma mater song.

-In 2001, the television series Law & Order released an episode based the Columbine shooting titled “School Daze.
+In 2001, the television series Law & Order released an episode based on the Columbine shooting titled “School Daze."
 In 2004, the shooting was dramatized in the documentary Zero Hour, narrated by David Morrissey.
 In 2007, the massacre was documented in an episode of the National Geographic Channel documentary series The Final Report.

 The 2009 film April Showers, which was written and directed by Andrew Robinson, who was a senior at Columbine High School during the shooting, was based on Columbine.
-The 2013 film Kids for Cash about the kids for cash scandal detail it as part of the "zero-tolerance" policy in the wake of the Columbine shootings.
+The 2013 documentary Kids for Cash explores the kids for cash scandal as part of the "zero-tolerance" policy that was popularized in the wake of the Columbine shooting.

 Columbine students, Jonathan and Stephen Cohen wrote a song called "Friend of Mine (Columbine)", which briefly received airplay in the US after being performed at a memorial service broadcast on USA-wide television.
 The song was pressed to CD, with the proceeds benefiting families affected by the massacre, and over 10,000 copies were ordered.
 Shortly following the release of the CD single, the song was also featured on the Lullaby for Columbine CD.